5.1 – Assumptions

 5.2 – The setup

 A quick recap of the retirement problem, before we proceed.
 In the previous chapter, we figured that we need funds to the tune of 7Crs to lead a comfortable retired life.
-We call this as the retirement corpus.
+We call this a retirement corpus.
 We defied ‘comfortable’ by ensuring we have at least Rs.50,000/- per month for the 20 years post-retirement.

-The next step is to figure out how one can generate retirement corpus.
+The next step is to figure out how one can generate a retirement corpus.
 Remember, we are starting our journey to save for retirement today, and we have 25 years to build this corpus.
 Twenty-five years is 300 months.